What does the Program Fee cover?

-- Alcohol, illegal drugs, or illegal drug paraphernalia
+- Alcohol, marijuana, illegal drugs, or drug paraphernalia

 - Computers, DVD players, and iPads/tablets.
 You may bring iPods or similar devices to listen to music, but we request that students not watch videos on them.

-If anyone is found with such items, they will either be confiscated for the remainder of the program or, in the case of alcohol or illegal drugs, may result in the student being sent home early at the parent's expense.
+If anyone is found with such items, they will either be confiscated for the remainder of the program, or (in the case of alcohol, marijuana, illegal drugs, or drug paraphernalia) may result in the student being sent home early at the parent's expense.

 FOCUS is not responsible for any lost or stolen items during the program.